Juniper/terraform-provider-mist/docs/resources/site_networktemplate.md

 - `auth_servers` (Attributes List) (see [below for nested schema](#nestedatt--radius_config--auth_servers))
 - `auth_servers_retries` (Number) radius auth session retries
 - `auth_servers_timeout` (Number) radius auth session timeout
-- `network` (String) use `network`or `source_ip`
-which network the RADIUS server resides, if there's static IP for this network, we'd use it as source-ip
+- `network` (String) use `network`or `source_ip`.
+Which network the RADIUS server resides, if there's static IP for this network, we'd use it as source-ip
 - `source_ip` (String) use `network`or `source_ip`

 <a id="nestedatt--radius_config--acct_servers"></a>